securevale/android-rasp/README.md

 techniques in order to catch the ones that slip through the existing checks.

 ## Proguard

-Library contains its own proguard rules defined but there is one caveat regarding the  `DebugField` check.
-It relies on `BuildConfig` class which needs to be excluded from obfuscation, in order to do that add to your proguard configuration:
+Library contains its own proguard rules defined, except one caveat regarding the `DebugField` check.
+It relies on `BuildConfig` class which needs to be excluded from obfuscation, in order for this check to return correct results, add below line to your proguard configuration file:

 ```
 -keep class {your_package}.BuildConfig{ *; }
 ```

-or exclude `DebugField` check using `checkOnlyFor` array in appropriate check method.
+you can also disable this check by excluding `DebugField` in `checkOnlyFor` array field from check method.

 ## Versioning